GitauHarrison/notes/chartjs.md

 ### Add web forms to the app

 Flask provides the [wtf](https://flask-wtf.readthedocs.io/en/latest/) library for creating web forms.
-This library is used to create forms that are used to collect data from a user, in our case, it will be the classroom teacher.
+This library is helps create forms that are used to collect data from a user, in our case, it will be the classroom teacher.
 To create a form, we will need to:

 - Create a _forms_ module to define all the forms we will need (login, register and meanscore)
-- Create templates for each form (login.html, register.html, meanscore.html)
+- Create templates for each form (login.html, register.html)
 - Create a _views_ module to render our forms

-In the terminal, install `flask-wtf` in your virtual environment.
+In the terminal, install `flask-wtf` in your virtual environment:

 ```python
 (venv)$ pip install flask-wtf